 ~Guattari, excerpt from ‘Présentation du programme de danse Buto de Min Tanaka’ (AH 159).

 This and this group butoh dance are both interesting, however, if for no other reason than being sublimely fucked up.
-I’m not normally one to use strong language, but no other term will suffice.
+I’m not normally one to use strong language, but no other term will do.
 Both dances are by the troupe Sankai Juku.
 I’m totally pulling out these moves the next time I’m at a nightclub.

 Above all I want to mention that the rays (nerves) of the upper God, when they are thrust down in consequence of my nerves’ power of attraction, often appear in my head in the image of a human shape.
 I am by coincidence in the fortunate position to be able to point to a really existing picture instead of having to describe these things in words; this picture is surprisingly like the picture I often see in my head.
-It is the painting “Liebesreigen” by Pradilla contained in the 5th volume of MODERN ART (Berlin, published by Richard Bong); in the left hand upper corner of this picture a woman is seen, descending with arms stretched before her and folded hands.
+It is the painting “Liebesreigen” by Pradilla contained in the 5th volume of Modern Art (Berlin, published by Richard Bong); in the left hand upper corner of this picture a woman is seen, descending with arms stretched before her and folded hands.
 One has only to translate her into a male person to get a fairly accurate picture of what appears in my head when the nerves of the upper God come down.
-Head, chest and arms were distinct; the arms swung to one side, almost as if these nerves were trying to overcome an obstacle to their descent―the nerves of Flechsig’s soul crowding the heavenly vault―see Chapter 8.
-The rays of the lower God (Ariman) also quite frequently create in my head the picture of a human face which (as soon as soul-voluptuousness is present) starts to smack its tongue, like human beings when eating something they like, or in other words, if they have the impression of sensual enjoyment.
+Head, chest and arms were distinct; the arms swung to one side, almost as if these nerves were trying to overcome an obstacle to their descent―the nerves of Flechsig’s soul crowding the heavenly vault… The rays of the lower God (Ariman) also quite frequently create in my head the picture of a human face which (as soon as soul-voluptuousness is present) starts to smack its tongue, like human beings when eating something they like, or in other words, if they have the impression of sensual enjoyment.

 ~Schreber, Memoirs of My Nervous Illness, pg.
 228_